lisandrofernando/PlayWrightJS/README.md

-# To run the tests execute the script: npx playwright test
+# To run the tests execute the script: npx playwright test/ or npm run test
 # To record and playback in playwright run: npx playwright codegen http://google.com
 # In the playwright.config.js we can configure the time to run our tests, reporter, browser, screenshot, trace.
 # When writing our tests in playwright besides downloading the playwright package, in the test file we need to wright a constant that requires playwright, for example: const {test, expect} = require('@playwright/test').